Showing posts with label #LordsPrayer. Show all posts

 Is it “debts” or “trespasses”?

-I used to be in a small group which consisted of Christians from various churches in town.
-So, different denominations and traditions.
-Most were Baptist, partly ’cause there are a lot of Baptists in town, partly ’cause we met at a nondenominational Baptist church, so their members came out to represent.
-And many weren’t Baptist; I’m not.
-But we all have the same Lord Jesus, so we tried to avoid the churches’ doctrinal hangups and focus on what unifies us in him.
+Years ago I was a member of a multi-church small group.
+Its members were Christians all over town, from various denominations and traditions.
+Most were Baptist; we met at a nondenominational Baptist church, and there are a lot of Baptists in town—and the United States, for that matter.
+Of course many weren’t Baptist; I’m not.
+But we all have the same Lord Jesus, so we tried to avoid our churches’ doctrinal hangups and focus on what unifies us in him.

 Anyway one of the unifying things we did was, at the end of each meeting, we’d say the Lord’s Prayer together.
 We have that in common, right?